Staff

 pronouns: they, them, theirs

-SK is a white settler raised under prairie skies on Tsuut'ina, Siksika, Kainai, Piikani, and Stoney Nakoda territories.
-A details wizard, SK works alongside community leaders to turn visions into workflows.
+Scotty is a white settler raised under prairie skies on Tsuut'ina, Siksika, Kainai, Piikani, and Stoney Nakoda territories.
+A details wizard, they work alongside community leaders to turn visions into workflows.
 They are happiest knee-deep in databases, stories, and snow.

 pronouns: they, them, theirs

-SK is a white settler raised under prairie skies on Tsuut'ina, Siksika, Kainai, Piikani, and Stoney Nakoda territories.
-A details wizard, SK works alongside community leaders to turn visions into workflows.
+Scotty is a white settler raised under prairie skies on Tsuut'ina, Siksika, Kainai, Piikani, and Stoney Nakoda territories.
+A details wizard, they work alongside community leaders to turn visions into workflows.
 They are happiest knee-deep in databases, stories, and snow.

 Skye